BIDS-Xu-Lab/SemNovel/README.md

 A New Approach to Detecting Semantic Novelty of Biomedical Publications using Embeddings of Large Language Models

+## Visualization

+The prototype of our proposed interface as well as a sample dataset are available at https://clinicalnlp.org/SemNovel.

 ## Installation

 Clone the repository and set up the environment: